-Employees of the local areas and sub-contractors shall submit and resolve complaints through local employer procedures.
+Employees of the Local Areas and Sub-Contractors shall submit and resolve complaints through local employer procedures.

-Each recipient of WIOA funds which is an employer of WIOA participants shall continue to operate or establish and maintain a grievance procedure relating to the terms and conditions of employment.
+Each recipient of WIA funds which is an employer of WIA participants shall continue to operate or establish and maintain a grievance procedure relating to the terms and conditions of employment.

-Employers, including private for-profit employers of WIOA participants, may operate their own grievance system established by the state or the local area.
-Employers shall inform WIOA participants of the grievance procedure they are to follow when the participant begins employment.
+Employers, including private-for-profit employers of WIA participants, may operate their own grievance system or may utilize the grievance system established by the State or the Local Area.
+Employers shall inform WIA participants of the grievance procedure they are to follow when the participant begins employment.

-A complainant may appeal/submit a complaint if any of the following conditions exist:
+A complainant may appeal/submit the complaint if any of the following conditions exist:

-- The employing agency does not operate a complaint system; - The employing agency operates a complaint system but the procedures are not followed; or - The complaint alleges a violation of federal or state rules and regulations.
+- The employing agency does not operate a complaint system. - The employing agency operates a complaint system but the procedures are not followed. - The complaint alleges a violation of Federal or State rules and regulations.

-Appeal to the Secretary of Labor
+Appeal to the Secretary

-When the grievance alleges violation of Section 181(b) and the grievance procedure rights have been exhausted or the 60-day time period has elapsed without a decision, either party to such procedure may submit the grievance to the Secretary.
-The Secretary shall investigate the allegations and make a determination as to whether a violation under Section 181(b) has occurred.
+As described in Section G above, when the grievance alleges violation of Section 181(b) and the grievance procedure rights have been exhausted or the 60-day time period has elapsed without a decision, either party to such procedure may submit the grievance to the Secretary of Labor.
+The Secretary shall investigate the allegations and make a determination as to whether a violation of Section 181(b) has occurred.